lammau123/todos-python-flask/README.md

 Develop a RESTful API that manages a simple todo list.
 The API should allow clients to create, read, update, and delete (CRUD) todo items.
 The data should be stored in memory (i.e., not persist beyond the runtime of the application).

 ## Requirements:
-Single File: All code (including the server, routes, and in-memory data storage) must be contained within a single file, such as app.js or server.py, depending on the language used.
+Single File: All code (including the server, routes, and in-memory data storage) must be contained within a single file, server.py.
 Endpoints:
 - GET /todos: Retrieve a list of all todo items.
 - GET /todos/:id: Retrieve a specific todo item by its ID.